-LCH maintains a Liquidity Plan that describes the tools that would be used to fund liquidity to meet operational or default liquidity needs.
-The plan considers possible constraints on access to each source of liquidity, including whether they would be available during periods of market stress or during a 'liquidity crisis' (a liquidity crisis can reflect market-wide conditions, or be linked to a particular market).
-Some of the tools LCH would use to address a liquidity shortfall are applied on an ongoing basis as part of LCH's standard investment and liquidity management activities e.g. maturing investments, and the purchase and sale of securities.
-To ensure that it could access liquidity through using the tools that are not used on a day-to-day basis (e.g. repo, borrowing, FX swaps) LCH conducts regular 'war games'.
-As part of these tests, LCH also simulates the liquidation of a defaulting clearing member's collateral in fire drill exercice.
-These tests are conducted by the collateral and liquidity management team quarterly on a rolling basis, so that LCH tests its ability to apply each tool least once a year.
+Some of the options LCH SA would use to address a liquidity shortfall are applied on an ongoing basis as part of LCH SA's standard investment and liquidity management activities e.g. maturing investments, and the purchase and sale of securities.
+To ensure that it could raise liquidity through using the tools options that are not used on a day-to-day basis (e.g. reverse repo in bilateral orin triparty, securities sales...).
+LCH SA conducts regular exercice of 'war games'.
+These tests trades are undertaken by the collateral and liquidity management team.
+The output from these scenarios is used on a quarterly basis to review the liquidity plan at least once a year.

-Rule 17Ad-22(e)(7)(v) Rule 17Ad-22(e)(7)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to ensure that the covered clearing agency maintains and, on at least an annual basis, tests with each liquidity provider, to the extent practicable, its procedures and operational capacity for accessing each type of relevant liquidity resource.
+Rule 17Ad-22(e)(7)(v) Rule 17Ad-22(e)(7)(v) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to ensure that the covered clearing agency maintains and, on at least an annual basis, tests with each liquidity provider, to the extent practicable, its procedures and operational capacity for accessing each type of relevant liquidity resource. ----------------------- --

-On top of the above description LCH performs on regular basis dedicated operational capacity tests and dedicated firedrills in order to ensure the efficiency of the process and the capacity to access the relevant liquidity resources.
+On top of the above description LCH SA performs on regular basis dedicated operational capacity tests and dedicated firedrills in order to ensure the efficiency of the process and the capacity to access the relevant liquidity resources.